alexishuf/hdtss/README.md

 Configuration is handled by [Micronaut](http://micronaut.io), and centers around _configuration properties_.
 Each configuration property can be named in different styles, depending on where it is being set.
-The command line and documentation uses Java properties syntax: `parent.child.property`.
-On JSON or YAML files, the `.` yields a hierarchical structure.
+The command line and documentation uses Java property syntax: `parent.child.property`.
+On JSON or YAML files, the `.` translates into a hierarchical structure.
 In environment variables, `.` and `-`  become `_` and everything is upper case.

 > For usability, a positional command-line argument (i.e., it is not a
-> value of an -option or --option) is assumed to be a value for the
+> value of an -option/--option) is assumed to be a value for `-hdt.location`.
-> `-hdt.location` option.

 The `hdtss` configuration properties and their defaults are documented [here](./doc/CONFIG.md)

 > Micronaut itself exposes some properties, such as -port and -host.
+For
+> details check the official [documentation](https://docs.micronaut.io/latest/guide).

 The command-line interface can take properties preceded with either a single `-` or `--`.
 There are single-letter options.
 Properties can be set in a